 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X1 does not offer wifi capability.
+In contrast, the X1 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2, while the PEN-F does not have a direct successor.
+Both the X1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X1 was replaced by the Leica X2, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X1 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Leica X1 better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.